Minions (Despicable Me): Language

-The Minions speak in a fictional pidgin language, called Minionese, which features a combination of gibberish mixed with words from real languages such as but not limited to English, French, Spanish, Indonesian, Hindi, Korean, Filipino and Italian.
-Although seemingly nonsensical, the English-sounding dialogue is dubbed differently for every country, in order to make the sounds somewhat recognizable.
-They have common English-language names, such as Dave (one of the first known minions in the franchise), Kevin, Stuart, Bob (the lead trio in Minions and Minions: The Rise of Gru), Mel (the leader of the Minions in Despicable Me 3 after Gru refuses their request to resume supervillainy), and Otto (the fourth lead Minion in Minions: The Rise of Gru).
+The Minions speak in a fictional pidgin language, called Minionese, which features a combination of gibberish mixed with words from real languages such as, but not limited to, English, French, Spanish, Indonesian, Hindi, Korean, Filipino and Italian.
+Although seemingly nonsensical, in many countries the English-sounding dialogue is dubbed in order to make the sounds somewhat recognizable.
+Coffin did not plan a constructed language from the outset.
+Instead it evolved over the course of the films, being largely gibberish in the first film.
+He said that in the second film he needed the language to carry more story so he added more meaningful words, and this was expanded in the Minions spin-off film.
+He said that the Minions' origin story showing how they serve various villains through history helped to explain why their language comprises words from so many real languages.
+Coffin explained that the language is designed to be comprehensible by creating a "particular magical rhythm and melody" using words chosen for their sound, but requires the visuals for it to make sense.
+The Minions have common English-language names, such as Kevin, Stuart and Bob (the lead trio in Minions and Minions: The Rise of Gru), Mel (the leader of the Minions in Despicable Me 3), Otto (in Minions: The Rise of Gru), and James, Henry, Ed, Dick, and Greg (in Minions & Monsters).